 Around one-third of your life will be spent in your bedroom.
 Therefore, it is vital that you create a space in which you feel relaxed and content.
-This does not need to be a mammoth task, but it certainly one that you should address sooner rather than later, particularly if you have been struggling to get a decent night’s sleep.
-Continue reading for our advice on how to create a calm, peaceful bedroom.
+This does not need to be a mammoth task, but it is certainly one that you should address sooner rather than later, particularly if you’ve been struggling to get a decent night’s sleep.
+Continue reading for advice on creating a calm, peaceful bedroom.

 Declutter the Room

+Whether you believe it or not, sleeping without back pain and discomfort is possible.
 There is absolutely zero chance of creating your ideal space in which to relax if your bed is not fit for purpose.
-Whether you believe it or not, it is possible to sleep without back pain and without discomfort.
 Improving the standard and quality of your bed could be an easy fix for you.
 Once you have done that, pair the new bed frame and mattress with some luxurious-looking bed linen.
 Duck egg greenish blues and greys feel both warm and calm-inducing.

-Plain painted walls add a sense of serenity to a space.
+Plain-painted walls add a sense of serenity to a space.
 However, not everyone is lucky enough to be blessed with lump-free, smooth walls on which paint can look unsightly.
-Wallpaper is another great option and there are so many different ones to choose from.
-Having a feature wall can look stunning, particularly if you are lucky enough to have a chimney breast within your room.
-In fact, there are many materials aside from wallpaper that could be used to create one.
+Wallpaper is another great option, and there are so many different ones to choose from.
+A feature wall can look stunning, particularly if you are lucky enough to have a chimney breast in your room.
+In fact, many materials aside from wallpaper could be used to create one.

+There are many styles and colours to choose from to fit your own personal style choices.
 What you have underfoot is another major consideration.
 Carpet can feel luscious if you prefer bare feet, particularly in winter when everywhere is colder.
-However, if you are afflicted with allergies, dust mites for example, it is not advised because it is much more challenging to keep dust-free, even with daily vacuuming.
+However, dust mites, for example, are not advised if you are afflicted with allergies because it is much more challenging to keep dust-free, even with daily vacuuming.
 Laminate or wooden flooring may be your best bet in this case.
-There are many styles and colours to choose from to fit your own personal style choices.